Pickled Red Onions

 • Add some herbs: For a ton of added flavor, feel free to toss some herbs into the mix.
 Some of my top choices include fresh dill and bay leaves.

-• Switch up your vinegar.
-No white vinegar on hand?
+• Switch up your vinegar: No white vinegar on hand?
 No problem!
 You can use rice vinegar or apple cider vinegar for this dish as well.

-• Blanch the onions.
-If you want to mellow out the onion flavor, blanch them in hot water before adding them to your brine.
+• Blanch the onions: If you want to mellow out the onion flavor, blanch them in hot water before adding them to your brine.

-How to Serve Your Pickled Red Onions
+Ways to Serve Pickled Onions

 Pickled Red Onions are an incredibly fun dish to serve, as they go great with almost everything!
 To get you started, here are a few ideas for serving your pickled onions: